List of Wonder Woman enemies: Teams

+Absolute Wonder Woman enemies

+In 2024, DC Comics created the Absolute Universe, including Absolute Wonder Woman.
+Several of Wonder Woman's key adversaries from the main DC Universe have been reimagined for this alternate universe, with some characters (such as Circe) adopting an entirely different role in Wonder Woman's mythos.

 Antagonists in other media

 Wonder Woman villains created in other media, with no appearances in previous or subsequent comics.

 Antagonists from comics in other media

 A number of villains from the comic books have made an appearance, or appearances, in other media featuring Wonder Woman.